Communication Major and Minor

 Our rhetoric and leadership minor prepares students to be leaders in the community, politics, law, business, church, and more.
 We focus on learning to craft, create, and deliver persuasive messages to audiences.
 Students develop a diverse set of skills that enable them to seek careers in the business, education, government, law, religion, and nonprofit sectors

-Communication Minor in Speech Communication
+Communication Minor in Communication

-Our speech communication minor is for students who realize that their future success as leaders—regardless of their career choice—depends on compelling spoken and written messages that educate and inspire audiences.
+Our communication minor is for students who realize that their future success as leaders—regardless of their career choice—depends on compelling spoken and written messages that educate and inspire audiences.
 Our students move beyond the basic introduction to speech-making and audience analysis to a deeper understanding of context, history, and rhetorical invention.

 Real World Experiences